Key Takeaways

 - It affects the value or privacy of a neighbouring property.

-Decking is not generally permitted in the property surrounding listed buildings, and there are limitations for decking on properties in National Parks, the Broads, Areas of Outstanding Natural Beauty and World Heritage Sites.
+Decking is not generally permitted in the property surrounding listed buildings, and there are planning permission limitations for decking on properties in National Parks, the Broads, Areas of Outstanding Natural Beauty, and World Heritage Sites.

 The Planning Portal has a handy tool for finding your local planning authority (LPA) using your postcode or the LPA name.